opencord/docs/prereqs/k8s-multi-node.md

 * Cleans up any old Kubespray installation folder (may be there from previous installations)
 * Clones the official Kubespray installation repository
-* Copies the public key of the operator machine, over to each target machine
 * Installs required software and configures the target machines as prescribed in the Kubespray guide
 * Deploys Kubespray
 * Downloads and exports the access configuration outside the Kubespray folder, so it won’t be removed at the next execution of the script (for example while trying to re-deploy the POD, or while deploying a different POD)